alexfernandez/alexfernandez.github.io/2023/job-search.md

 ## 🔩 Technical Challenges

-Selection processes often including technical challenges: some are take-away assignments while others are online sessions.
+Selection processes often include technical challenges: some are take-away assignments while others are online sessions.
 I don't have a preference for one or the other, and it doesn't matter because naturally you don't get to choose;